 “Russia in Exile.”
-Essay for Artists in Exile, exhibit catalog, Yale University Art Gallery, Yale University Press (forthcoming 2017).
+Essay for Artists in Exile: Expressions of Loss and Hope, exhibit catalog, Yale University Art Gallery, Yale University Press (forthcoming 2017).

 “Militant Reach: Leftist Art after State Socialism.”
 Introduction to Vertical Reach: Political Protest and the Militant Aesthetic Now, exhibit catalog, Artspace Gallery, New Haven, 2015.

 Poetry and critical prose by Pavel Arseniev, Dmitry Golynko, and Roman Osminkin.
 “Poetry after Language” colloquy, ARCADE (2016).

 “The Russian Protests in Global Context” (with Alexei Penzin, Maria Chehonadskikh, Ilya Matveev, and Katharine Holt).
 Editing and translations.
 South Atlantic Quarterly (Summer 2013).

 “Hackers are free people, just like artists who wake up in the morning in a good mood and start painting.”
 With Benjamin Peters.
 Hack_Curio (September 2018).

 “Internet Cultures and the Public Humanities: Murmurs from New Haven.”
 Slavic and East European Journal Blog (July 2018).